15 Things You Should Never Do To Your Car

 Never Use the Wrong Oil

 The right oil is just as critical for proper turbocharger operation.
-A modern turbocharger can spin at rates as high as 240,000 RPM which means the bearings must be constantly lubricated and cooled by the oil.
+A modern turbocharger can spin at rates as high as 240,000 RPM, which means the bearings must be constantly lubricated and cooled by the oil.
 If you substitute a different oil type or viscosity, you can change the flow rate, causing bearing overheating and early turbo failure.
-Turbo replacement can cost $1,500 to $2,000.
+Learn how to choose the right motor oil and filter.

-So ignore the advice from your buddies or online “oil experts” and stick with the car maker’s oil recommendation.
+So ignore the advice from your buddies or online “oil experts” and stick with the car manufacturer’s oil recommendation.
 They designed the engine and they’re in the best position to know what fluids it needs.
+Wonder if engine additives actually work?
+Here’s the scoop.

 Never Use Dishwashing Detergent to Wash Your Car

 Car wash soap, on the other hand, is designed to remove dirt and grease without removing the surface wax and oils from the paint.
 It’s also biodegradable, so the wash water runoff is safer for the environment.
 Find car wash soap at any auto parts store or in the automotive aisle at most big box stores.
-It’s cheap and it’s better for your car’s finish.
-Buy it now on Amazon.
+It’s cheap and better for your car’s finish.
+Learn how to restore a faded car interior.

 Never Neglect the Dipstick